 - North Merthyr Communities First Cluster.
 Read full account (PDF, 95kB)

-These are some reflections on isolation and loneliness from older people who live in the BS3 area in South Bristol, UK.
-In 2016 a group of older volunteers, trained in Community Research, interviewed a number of local older people who have been affected in one way or another.
-Their experiences and opinions were transcribed, mixed with a few thoughts from the interviewers and then reshuffled and refined by a local dramaturge, Adam Peck, into the pieces you hear. they are performed here by the same volunteer Community Researchers: Alexandra, Carol, Chris, Judith and Steve.
+In 2016 a group of older volunteers, trained in community research, interviewed a number of local older people in the BS3 area in South Bristol, who have been affected in one way or another by isolation and loneliness.
+Their experiences and opinions were transcribed, mixed with a few thoughts from the interviewers and then reshuffled and refined by a local dramaturge, Adam Peck, into the pieces you hear.
+They are performed here by the same volunteer community researchers: Alexandra, Carol, Chris, Judith and Steve.

 - Audio 1: 9 min 57 sec (MP3, 6MB)